 |W||withdrew with permission|

-A Saint Mary’s undergraduate student may take up to six hours of graduate credit at Saint Mary’s College and apply these credits toward her undergraduate degree.
+A Saint Mary’s undergraduate student may take up to six hours of graduate credit at Saint Mary’s College and apply these credits toward the undergraduate degree.
 Graduate courses may not be taken on a pass/fail basis.
 The following requirements need to be satisfied:

 A student who earns a semester grade point average of 3.6 or higher with at least 12 graded hours and with no incomplete or grade lower than a C will receive academic honors.